versa-networks/devops/python/VOS Framework/README.md

 ## Purpose of the script
-- access-rules-edit.py : The script will inspect every access rules on a CPE and check if logs & logs profiles are enable.
-If not it can proceed with 3 differents actions:
+- access-rules-edit.py : The script will inspect every access rules on a CPE and execute one of the actions below :

-1) Diplay the rule in the terminal.
+1) display           : Display the rule name
-2) Enable log in the rule.
+2) set.log           : Set logging on the rule
+3) set.log.profile   : Set a log profile on the rule
+4) set.rule.disable  : Disable the rule
-3) Enable the Default-Logging-Profile in the rule.
+5) set.rule.enable   : Enable the rule

+In addition the script can execute those action for a subset of the existing rules based on a filter such as:

+1) has.no.log           : Match rules with no log settings
+2) has.log              : Match rules with log settings
+3) has.no.log.profile   : Match rules with no log-profile settings
+4) has.log.profile      : Match rules if a log-profile exist
+5) is.enable            : Match enabled rules
+6) is.disable           : Match disabled rules
+7) none                 : Match any rules

 ## Installation and Dependencies
 You will need python3 as well as differents python package.
 They can be installed locally with pip3